-Reena Keeble is the board-level lead designated to take a lead in relation to responsibility for the Trust's safeguarding arrangements.
-Fr Ross Gunderson is the LGB lead designated to take a lead in relation to responsibility for the safeguarding arrangements in the school.
+Christie Spurling is the board-level lead designated to take a lead in relation to responsibility for the Trust's safeguarding arrangements.
+Toby Fisher is the LGB lead designated to take a lead in relation to responsibility for the safeguarding arrangements in the school.
+They are a member of the School's LGB and/or a member of ULT.

 A review of the school's child protection policies takes place at least annually, including an update and review of the effectiveness of procedures and their implementation.
-School leaders evaluate the effectiveness of child protection policies annually, which are then ratified by LGB.
+The DSL will review the policy annually and provide the LGB with updates.
+An annual Safeguarding report will also be provided to the

+LGB by the DSL.
+The school draws on the expertise of staff, including the DSL(s), in shaping the school's safeguarding arrangements and policies.
 The school draws on the expertise of staff, including the DSL(s), in shaping the school's safeguarding arrangements and policies.